-All staff at Queens' School are required to read at least Part One of Keeping Children Safe in Education (KCSiE) and must complete a Google Form to confirm that they have done so.
+All staff at Boxmoor Primary School who directly work with children are required to read at least Part One of Keeping Children Safe in Education (KCSiE).

 Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL.
 This is accessible for all staff, volunteers, parents and carers whose first language may not be English, should they wish to use this.